 Definition needed

+Receiver co-channel rejection is a measure of the capability of a receiver to receive a wanted signal, without exceeding a given degradation, due to the presence of an unwanted signal, both signals being at the nominal frequency of the receiver [4].

-Receiver parameters Used in ECC and ETSI
+Receiver parameters

 Added this new heading.
 After reorganising the document this seemed to be needed to break this content from '3 General Principals of Receivers'